156 Solar Energy Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Albert Einstein

-2. Located in Vermont, what was the first U.S. city to provide its residents with 100% sustainable energy production that shares its name with a famous Coat Factory founded in 1972?
+3. Located in Vermont and sharing its name with a discount coat chain, what was the first U.S. city to provide its residents with 100% sustainable energy production?

 Answer: Burlington